andersmarkendahl/visualise-3d/README.md

 ## Known issues

 1. Data points with same coordinate will block each other (Grouping needed)
-2. JSON Validation schema pending
+2. JSON Validation schema needed (in-game and in repo)

 ## Developers